Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-UPI is the most preferred payment method (46.25%), followed by cards, indicating a shift towards digital payments over cash.
+UPI is the most preferred payment method (46.25%), followed by cards (37.5%), indicating a shift towards digital payments over cash (16.25%).
+Combined digital preferences (UPI and cards) account for 83.75% of respondents, demonstrating strong adoption of cashless transactions.

 ---